onosproject/oneping/README.md

 # OnePing
-Sample ONOS 2.x application showing how to use ONOS forwarding abstractions.
+Sample ONOS 2.x application showing how to use ONOS protocol-independent flow rule programming abstractions.

 ## Build
 Requires Java 11 and Maven to be installed in your development environment.